Sunday, October 2, 2016 6:27pm by Pressparty

 REBECCA: "It’s one of those songs that’s empowering, isn’t it?
 It’s about embracing yourself as a woman and recognising how strong you are throughout your flaws."

 Rebecca is one of the most inspiring and remarkable young artists around today, because she possesses a unique ability to capture and articulate the struggles, heartbreak and healing that passionate relationships all too familiarly bring.
-Her magic is somehow in making us feel that we are not alone in this world.
+Her magic is somehow in making us feel that we are not alone in this sometimes difficult but still beautiful world.
 She gives us a sense of hope.
-A sense that even if we’re smiling on the outside, yet broken within, we can and will get through, because she has.
+A sense that even if we’re smiling on the outside, yet broken within, we can and will get through it, because she has.
 And her very music and life to date is a testament to that.

 It’s no surprise that Rebecca’s latest offering to the world is fittingly titled ‘Superwoman’, because this truly great artist is one of the UK’s leading ones.